ms606/How-Javascript-Works/README.md

 ## Section 1:
 Basic knowledge:
 ###### 1. About Javascript V8 engine
-    The V8 engine is an open source high-performance JavaScript engine, written in C++ and used in the Chrome browser and powers Node JS.
+The V8 engine is an open-source high-performance JavaScript engine, written in C++ and used in the Chrome browser, and powers Node JS.
 In the V8 engine, the interpreter outputs bytecode.
+It is used in Chrome and Node.js, among others.
+It implements ECMAScript and WebAssembly and runs on Windows 7 or later, macOS 10.12+, and Linux systems that use x64, IA-32, ARM, or MIPS processors.